 If you consider that planned works on or in the vicinity of any Public Right of Way may endanger path users, you will need to make formal application for a Temporary Closure Order (TCO) prior to any works beginning.

-Whole paths, or sections of paths, can be temporarily closed for a period of up to five days whilst planned works take place.
-A minimum of two weeks notice is required.
+Whole paths, or sections of paths, can be temporarily closed for a period of up to five days while planned works take place.
+A minimum of two weeks' notice is required.

-Planned works taking longer than five days, lasting up to six months, require 6-8 weeks written notice.
+Planned works taking longer than five days, lasting up to six months, require six to eight weeks' written notice.

 Emergency closures for unplanned works, such as to clear a fallen tree, are possible but will not be accepted where works could reasonably have been expected to need a path closure.

 Ensure you have included all relevant information in your application when applying for either type of closure.
-This is necessary for the County Council to meet with the appropriate legal requirements.
+This is necessary for WSCC to meet with the appropriate legal requirements.

-Notification is required prior to, and on completion of, the works being undertaken.
-The path will be inspected to confirm that its surface has been reinstated to a standard as agreed, which will as a minimum be no less than existed prior to works and to ensure the route is acceptable and safe for public use.Temporary path closure application form
+Notification is required before, and on completion of, the works being undertaken.
+The path will be inspected to confirm that its surface has been reinstated to a standard as agreed.
+This will as a minimum be no less than existed before work began and to ensure the route is acceptable and safe for public use.Temporary path closure application form (external link)